Kirill Androsov

 Since 2012, Androsov is a professor of economics at the Russian National Research University's Higher School of Economics.

 Early life

 Androsov was born in Murmansk, Russia, in 1972.
 He graduated with a master's degree from the Saint Petersburg State Marine Technical University in 1994.
 He then completed a doctorate at the Saint Petersburg State University of Engineering and Economics.
 In 2005 he earned an MBA from the University of Chicago.

 Career

-Early in his career, Androsov worked for Hansa Investments Oy, a boutqiue Finnish investment banking firm, and St Petersburg’s Property Management Committee, in charge of attracting foreign investments to the city of St. Petersburg.
+Early in his career, Androsov worked for Hansa Investments Oy, a boutique Finnish investment banking firm, and St Petersburg’s Property Management Committee, in charge of attracting foreign investments to the city of St. Petersburg.

 From 1999 to 2004 Androsov served as Deputy CEO and then CFO of Lenenergo a Russian energy utility company.